open-sauced/docs/docs/contributing/set-up-authentication.md

    ![Avatar in top right corner of the page](../../static/img/contributing-avatar-top-right.png)

-2. Click on the **Copy auth token** option to copy your auth token to clipboard
+2. Click on the "Copy auth token" option to copy your auth token to clipboard.

    ![Copy Auth Token](../../static/img/contributing-copy-auth-token.png)